ShaneMakesGames/Code-Samples/Digital-Janitors/README.md

 ## **Folder Scripts**
 - [Folder Class](https://github.com/ShaneMakesGames/Code-Samples/blob/main/Digital-Janitors/FolderClass.cs) : The Class for all Folder's default behaviors and variables
-- [Default Folder](https://github.com/ShaneMakesGames/Code-Samples/blob/main/Digital-Janitors/DefaultFolder.cs) : The Default FolderType, does not have any unique behavior
 - [Moving Folder](https://github.com/ShaneMakesGames/Code-Samples/blob/main/Digital-Janitors/MovingFolder.cs) : Moves in a random direction after a set amount of time
 - [Runaway Folder](https://github.com/ShaneMakesGames/Code-Samples/blob/main/Digital-Janitors/RunawayFolder.cs) : Moves in a random direction but when hovered over, chooses a new random direction and moves faster for a short period of time